-These should include pellets, hay, grass, corn, spinach, and celery, to name a few, I will write an exhaustive list and send it to you via my newsletters, that when you will start using it your cavy will love you more and more.
+These should include pellets, hay, grass, corn, spinach, and celery, to name a few, I wrote an exhaustive list on my eBook Before And After Getting Your Puppy Manual , that when you will start using it your cavy will love you more and more.

 If you introduce a new item to their nutriment, make sure to keep an eye for any strange behavior that your guinea pigs exhibit.

 Lets my friend guinea pig eat sugar snap pea, and if you want a cavy like this one just contact me

 No. You should never feed frozen peas or vegetables to your cavies or canned items either.
 Many people tend to give frozen legume that has been warmed up, but it is always a better option to feed your guinea pigs some newly harvested items that are thoroughly washed beforehand.

 Frozen beans can actually cause harm to your pet, as they are too hard to chew even after they have been thawed.

 Additionally, avoid giving your guinea pigs canned or cooked snap peas as well.
 They are herbivores and do not need their nourishment cooked for them.

 The best way to provide them is to give them raw, fresh legumes.
 I already wrote an eBook about the foods that can kill your pigs that you should avoid.